 - Its excellent manufacturing process ensures a reduction in the volume of copper chloride contained in the end product.

 - It is highly effective with inhibiting and preventing the growth of bacterial and fungal spores in plants.

 The fungicidal and antibacterial properties of copper oxychloride is down to the copper which slowly dissolves in the moisture present on the plant leaf.
-This dissolution generally occurs in the presence of weak organic acids, as plant infections take place under moist condition or rainy periods, little amount of copper gets released onto the plant to either kill or inhibit the growth of fungal spores and micro-organisms.
+This dissolution generally occurs in the presence of weak organic acids, as plant infections take place under moist conditions or rainy periods, a moderate amount of copper gets released onto the plant to either kill or inhibit the growth of fungal spores and micro-organisms.
 Copper oxychloride Demildex is best applied in the early stages of the growing season, in an aqueous solution at around the 0.25 volume % (2,500 ppm) mark.
 This represents an equivalent amount of metallic copper of around 50%.
 Additional applications can be made throughout and even after the growing season has completed - as part of standard watering and fruit/vegetable production best practices.

 A note on copper based treatments

 Care needs to be taken when using any copper based treatment, including copper oxychloride Demildex.
 It is important to limit application so that excess copper is not allowed to build up in the soil and or runoff into water supplies.
 Copper is toxic to aquatic life.
 Excess copper levels in soils can lead to productivity reductions in many plants.
 When spraying, special care should be taken to avoid ingestion.
 A time period not less than 14 days should be left between the final spraying of a copper based fungicide/bactericide and harvesting.